Pieter-Rees/robot/README.md

 ## 📚 Documentation

-For detailed documentation, visit our [documentation site](https://your-docs-site.com).
+For detailed documentation, visit the [docs](docs/) directory in this repository.

 ## 📄 License